decentralized-identity/presentation-exchange/spec/spec.md

               - set _Field Query Result_ to be _candidate_

            2. Else, skip to the next `path` array element
-  2. If all of the previous validation steps are successful, mark the candidate input as a match for use in a [[ref:Presentation Submission]].
+  2. If all of the previous validation steps are successful, or the _fields object_ being evaluated contains the `optional` property set to the boolean value `true`, mark the candidate input as a match for use in a [[ref:Presentation Submission]].
       ::: note
       **Submission Requirement Feature Only**